Serial Number: NZ4210038

 "Flying Officer Fitton, as pilot, has completed numerous operations against the enemy, in the course of which he has invariably displayed the utmost fortitude, courage and devotion to duty."

-Following his release from the RNZAF in February 1946, and now back in New Zealand, Keith continued to fly in a civilian capacity as a captain with National Airways Corporation, the main trunk airline of new Zealand at the time.
+Following his release from the RNZAF in February 1946, and now back in New Zealand, Keith continued to fly in a civilian capacity as a captain with National Airways Corporation, the main trunk airline of New Zealand at the time.
 He flew the de Havilland DH89 Dominie, the Lockheed Electra and the Lockheed Lodestar.
+By May 1948 he held the position of junior commander and was based at NAC's headquarters in Auckland, and was flying routes to Tauranga, Gisborne and Kaitaia.

 However he decided to rejoin the Air Force in 1949 and on the 28th of November that year became a member of the Royal Air Force.
 In this service he went onto fly jet fighters, including the Gloster Meteor, de Havilland Vampire and North American F-86 Sabre.
 He also flew the Canberra twin-engined jet bomber, and then went onto fly helicopters in various roles.